igniterealtime/openfire-galene-plugin/README.md

 Enables or disables the plugin.
 Reload plugin or restart Openfire if this or any of the settings other settings are changed.

 ### Enable MUC (Groupchat) Support
 If this option is not enabled, Galene will only use a single parent group called *public*.
 Subgroups will be enabled and all participants will have *operator* privileges.
 They can publish media streams and manage the meeting.
 See Galene documentation for full details.
-Both anonymous and  authenticated XMPP sessions can join a public group and all subgroups.
+Both anonymous and  authenticated XMPP users can join a public group and all subgroups.

 To join a public subgroup called my-meeting, with the galene web client, use https://your-openfire-server:7443/group/public/my-meeting.
 Enter any meeting alias name as username and ignore password.

 If this option is enabled, then Galene SFU becomes integrated with Openfire.
 Openfire MUC group-chat rooms can be used as Galene groups in addition to the default public group.
 Authentication is enabled and only authenticated XMPP users can join a Galene group subject to the room configuration.
 For example, member only MUC rooms will disable allow-anonymous in Galene and only room members will be allowed to join the Galene group.
 Users will require XMPP credentials (username/password) to join a meeting with the same names as a an Openfire MUC groupchat room.
-See Pade client or the Galene plugin for ConverseJS for more details.

 To join an Openfire MUC group-chat room called my-room-meeting, with the galene web client, use https://your-openfire-server:7443/group/my-room-meeting.
 Enter the XMPP username and password to authenticate.

 Once a user has joined with at least presenter permissions, they can invite an external user with an invitation token.
+Use the web app UI to generate the meeting invitation URL.

-To join an MUC groupchat room called lobby with the Galene web client as user *fred* using invitation token xxxxxxxxxxx, use https://your-openfire-server:7443/group/lobby?token=xxxxxxxxxxx
+To join an MUC groupchat room called lobby with the Galene web client using invitation token xxxxxxxxxxx, use https://your-openfire-server:7443/group/lobby?token=xxxxxxxxxxx

 ### Use single muxed UDP port instead of a range
 Allocate a range of ports or the single muxed port.